Real sed patterns for log analysis: extract errors, filter time ranges, anonymize PII, parse …

 s3 = boto3.client('s3', config=retry_config)

-This reduced timeout errors from 0.5% to 0.01% of invocations.
+This dramatically reduced the rate of timeout errors across invocations.

 Cost Optimization Checklist